anderslanglands/alShaders2/README.md

 2. Set the build directory to be the same but with "\build" on the end.
 3. Click "Configure" and select "Yes" when it asks if you want to create the build directory.
 4. Click "Generate".
 This will create a Visual Studio project file in the build directory which you can use to build the library
-5. Open a `Developer Command Prompt for VS2015`
+5. Open a "Developer Command Prompt for VS2015"
 6. cd to the top-level CryptomatteArnold directory
-> msbuild build\INSTALL.vcxproj /p:Configuration=Release
+7. `> msbuild build\INSTALL.vcxproj /p:Configuration=Release`

 ### Tests